LabShengLi/nanome/index.md

 > singularity  --version
 > ```

-* Check Guppy basecalling tool and Megalodon methylation-calling tool versions in container (**Note: A fresh first time execution will take times to fetch the container to local cache**):
+* Check Guppy basecalling tool and Megalodon methylation-calling tool versions in container (**Note: The first time execution will take times (20 mins ~ 40 mins) to cache containers.
+The next time execution will be very quick.**):

 ```